Court documents detail allegations against former Gering councilman

 Abel, who had served as a Ward IV councilman since being appointed to the position in December 2019, stepped down from his seat earlier this month.
 At the time, he declined to comment and a reason for him stepping down was not given.

-Scottsbluff City Manager Rick Kuckkahn told the Star-Herald that city administration is working with legal counsel to determine Abel's future status at the department.
+Interim Scottsbluff City Manager Rick Kuckkahn told the Star-Herald that city administration is working with legal counsel to determine Abel's future status at the Scottsbluff department.

 "It is obviously a priority to make a decision on this," he said. "...The situation is very serious."